ABOUT

 Podcast Guest: NEXT STEP Leadership: ALL 2002 Leader-cast Wrap-up https://youtu.be/aioY-qf1xPA?si=qhQcPTtaHEJi0Qxu

-Emily received her Master's in Clinical Mental Health Counseling from Antioch University and is currently working towards her hours for licensure.
+Emily received her Master's in Clinical Mental Health Counseling from Antioch University.
 Emily also obtained a certificate in trauma counseling during her graduate studies.
 Her education placed emphasis on social justice and person-centered approaches.
 Since graduation, Emily has taken interest in existential and mindfulness-based approaches.
 Emily is passionate about working with people dealing with anxiety, OCD, panic, life transitions, and/or a history of trauma.
 Emily enjoys working with folks in the LGBTQ+ community and recognizes the impact of societal and cultural forces on a person's overall well being.

 Emily believes that we are all capable of creating our own meaning from life's challenges.
 She is dedicated to honoring a person's background and culture while working with clients.
 Emily works to bring a sense of safety and calmness to each session that creates the space required to handle life's difficulties.
 She often utilizes humor and gentle-challenging in helping people achieve their goals.
 Emily adapts her approach to the client's needs while exploring ways to change the patterns that keep people stuck.
 She recognizes that where we come from impacts where we are and works with people to determine their own path forward towards their personal version of healing.